Micro Farming in Marin: Backyard Chickens

-Backyard chickens offer more than just fresh eggs
+Chickens in your yard offer more than just fresh eggs.

 Chris Berry got the tip while at a dinner party.